 Certificates automatically roll over on the maturity date to a new certificate with the same prevailing rate unless the member chooses a different option.
 There is a grace period of seven days to allow you to withdraw, deposit or change the terms on the account.

 Does Ascend offer IRA certificate accounts?

 Yes.
 Ascend offers a traditional IRA certificate account and an IRA Accumulation certificate account that allows a member to make additional deposits and take advantage of any rate increases as the rate varies.

 Does Ascend offer rate adjustments on a certificate account?

-Ascend does offer a special 15-month Member’s Advantage certificate account to qualified members that features the option of making one additional deposit of $1,000 or more.
+Ascend does offer special 15-month and a 54-month Member’s Advantage certificate accounts to qualified members that features the option of making one additional deposit of $1,000 or more.
 And if rates increase during the term, you can choose a one-time rate increase.